ddanier/nur/README.md

 `nur` is a simple, yet very powerful task runner.
 It borrows ideas from [`b5`](https://github.com/team23/b5) and [`just`](https://github.com/casey/just), but uses [`nu` scripting](https://www.nushell.sh/book/programming_in_nu.md) to define the tasks.
-This allows for very powerful, yet well structured tasks.
+This allows for very powerful, yet well-structured tasks.

 ## Warning / disclaimer

 In its current state `nur` is more or less a **proof of concept**.
 I wanted to put it out there, so I may receive some feedback.
 But I am not using this in some production setup myself yet.
 So feel free to poke around with this, but be aware this is far from being finished, stable or anything.
-Also this is my first ever rust project and parts of the code are currently more like helping me out to get to know rust.
+Also, this is my first ever rust project and parts of the code are currently more like helping me out to get to know rust.
 Meaning: There might be dragons!

 ## Usage example